Godzilla-sized Data Usage is Coming to a City Near You

 Smartphone ownership and usage is at an all-time high, driven by expanding networks, reduced costs, and greater accessibility on a global scale.
-As a result of this mobile data usage is also rising rapidly, according to industry researchers at Ericsson.
-In their report published in June 2018, the IT giant looks at the statistics and trends that will drive the mobile industry between now and 2023, their findings presenting some very interesting insights into global data usage and how it will develop in the future.
-So how will the mobile data landscape change over the next five years and how will this affect organizations?
+As a result of this, mobile data usage is also rising rapidly according to industry researchers at Ericsson.
+In their June 2018 report, the IT giant looks at the statistics and trends that will drive the mobile industry between now and 2023.
+Their findings presenting some very interesting insights into global data usage and how it will develop in the future.
+So, how will the mobile data landscape change over the next five years?
+And, how will this affect organizations?

 The Age of the Smartphone

 Unsurprisingly, smartphones have quickly become the most commonly used technical gadgets globally.
 The number of devices and subscriptions sold continues to increase.
 By the end of 2023, Ericsson forecast that smartphone subscriptions will reach 7.2 billion.
 Cisco, another industry leader, similarly predict that by just 2021 there will be over 6.2 billion devices in circulation globally.
 This growth is likely to be a direct result of the enhanced performance, expansion of networks and lowering cost of high-performing devices, especially in emerging markets such as India and Brazil.

 In recent months mobile devices have become the main platform for internet access and services, including messaging and communication, video and music streaming, and social media access for both personal and corporate use.
 So with mobile usage quickly overtaking desktop, what does this mean for businesses?